History and Theories of Socialism

 "Democratic Socialism" versus "Social Democracy" - is there

-socialism through democratic means, and some people still use
+ownership-based socialism through democratic means, and some

-McCarthy's article, "Democratic
+example, Michael McCarthy's article, "Democratic

 Socialism Isn’t Social Democracy," where he argues that